Tenzinomics/General-Search-Index/README.md

-# General-Search-Index
+# Google-Search-Index
-General Search Index (GSI) pulls data from google trend and creates a search index for a topic of the users choice.
+Google Search Index (GSI) pulls data from google trend and creates a search index for a topic of the users choice.

 Note that the project is still being worked on so this is not the final verion yet.